umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 ###### ApiHost *

 The host name for the service API that will be called to deliver business functionality.
-E.g. for Github this is `https://api.github.com`.
+For example, for Github this is `https://api.github.com`.

 ###### IdentityHost *